athyk213/trackstar/README.md

 # Project Trackstar

 This repository contains the pipelines for infraction detection in track & field competitions.
 It uses a custom-trained YOLOv11 classification model paired with computer vision techniques for motion detection.
 Follow the instructions below to set up the environment and run the different pipelines.
+This system has been tested with the Autel Evo II Pro drone.

 ## Cloning the Repository